*This is a longer piece, maybe the opening chapter to something I’m working on. Please excuse typo’s and errors.

 And this was a rival, make no mistake.
 This was our town split in half.

 Our differences were as clear as our marching bands.
-Ours marched stiff and precisely, blasting through southern rock anthems and the national anthem.
+Our band was stiff and precise, blasting through southern rock songs then the national anthem.
 The Briggs’ marching band smiled as their rapid-fire snare drums cut through the cold like machine guns.
 They did more dancing than marching, but the drumming fit well with the smell of gunpowder as they advanced towards us, a single, amoeba-like body, weaving and taunting our side of the bleachers before worming its back to the corner, firing up both sides of the stadium, yet for different reasons entirely.

 Stonewall High vs. Briggs High.
 The battle for the city.
 Always the last game of regular season, our home and away schedules staggered accordingly because we shared the stadium.

-Our side was ready for battle, still pouring in, filling the stands, sitting, talking, standing, loud, brash and unafraid.
-But something in the cheers—from both sides, the entire stadium seemed to pulse with energy—was different that night.
-It was heavier, something extra on the words.
+Our side was ready for battle, still pouring in, filling the stands, milling around, talking, loud and brash and assuming victory.
+But there was something in the stands that night—on both sides–as the entire stadium seemed to pulse with energy.
+It was different, heavier.
+Everyone clapped louder, whistled harder, and put a little more voice in their words.

 We met at midfield for the coin toss.
 Seniors, team captains, arms locked, Jeff, Big Moose, and me, as we’d done all year.
 I’d been a captain since junior year, something my dad thought was a big deal.
 Like Moose’s old man, my dad had played on this very same field.
 You know the story.
 Small town, football traditions, expectations.